wechaty/wechaty/README.md

 [![dockeri.co](http://dockeri.co/image/zixia/wechaty)](https://hub.docker.com/r/zixia/wechaty/)

 Wechaty is fully dockerized.
-So it will be very easy to be deployed as a MicroService.
+So it will be very easy to be used as a MicroService.

 ```bash
 export TOKEN="your token here"